Glossary

 State Extension

-A contract operation which allows for the redeeming of some Valencies.
+A contract operation that allows for the redeeming of some Valencies.
 It needs to be closed by a State Transition in order to put in effect the changes to the contract expressed by the Valencies.

 Link